bixoryai/bixingai-web/docs/language-toggle-implementation.md

 });
 ```

+**Key Improvement**: The `toggleLanguage` function now dispatches a custom `languageToggled` event that other scripts can listen for to react to language changes.
+This ensures consistent language handling across all components and pages.

 ### 2. Page-Specific Translation Files

 Each page has its own translation file that extends the global translations object with page-specific content: